ethersphere/swarm-docs/README.md

 # Swarm Guide

-Swarm's documentation in sphinx, hosted on read the docs: http://swarm-guide.readthedocs.io
+This is the sources of Swarm's documentation, written in sphinx, hosted on read the docs: http://swarm-guide.readthedocs.io

 ## Building the source